jsc723/wuziqi/README.md

-# wuziqi
+## wuziqi (五子棋/Gomoku)
-a traditional board game (https://en.wikipedia.org/wiki/Gomoku) implemented using Qt framework.
+A traditional board game (https://en.wikipedia.org/wiki/Gomoku) implemented using Qt framework.

 Open the .pro file in Qt creator and it should be able to build the project.